OzAmram/PixelTemplateProduction/README.md

 > id NTy NTyx NTxx DType Bfield VBias temp fluenc qscale

 Note that NTy is not used by the 2D templates so its value doesn't matter, but to keep the format consistent something must be there.
+Extra parameters on any of the lines will be ignored.

 An example config for 1D barrel templates is: